Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 2. Over-Lubrication

-Excess grease causes:
+Excess grease may lead to:

-3. Misalignment Between Pump and Motor
+3. Misalignment Between the Pump and Motor

 In bare shaft systems, alignment is critical.

-• Uneven load is placed on bearings
+• Uneven loads are placed on the bearings

 • Shaft stress increases